 Ohio is not a point of contact state for the National Instant Criminal Background Check System.
 Ohio has no law requiring firearms dealers to initiate background checks prior to transferring a firearm.
 As a result, in Ohio, firearms dealers must initiate the background check required by federal law by contacting the FBI directly.1

 Ohio does not require private sellers (sellers who are not licensed dealers) to initiate a background check when transferring a firearm.
-See our Private Sales policy summary.
+See our Universal Background Checks policy summary.